constellation-daq/Constellation/docs/operator_guide/concepts/autonomy.md

 Also mutual dependencies on the same state will lead to deadlocks.

-Some controllers might check for conflicts, but in general the configuration has to be tested with a running Constellation.
+Some controllers might check for conflicts by building a directed graph of the dependencies, but in general the configuration has to be tested with a running Constellation.
 ```

 There is no restriction to the number of conditions or the number of remote satellites to depend on.
 When depending on